ruthvik-mt/CharitySync/README.md

 ##  Introduction

-**DonorHub** is a modern donation platform that connects generous users with causes that need support.
+**CharitySync** is a modern donation platform that connects generous users with causes that need support.
 Built with a robust tech stack, the platform enables:
 - Users to browse and donate to campaigns
 - Admins to manage donations and submissions
 - Charities to publicly submit campaigns without needing an account

-Whether you're a donor, campaign manager, or admin, DonarHub provides a smooth, intuitive experience.
+Whether you're a donor, campaign manager, or admin, CharitySync provides a smooth, intuitive experience.

 ---